cert-manager/istio-csr/deploy/charts/istio-csr/README.md

 > 2048
 > ```

-Number of bits to use for istiod-tls RSAKey
+Number of bits to use for istiod-tls Key
 #### **app.server.clusterID** ~ `string`
 > Default value:
 > ```yaml